Design System

 Problem

 In 2025, the company secured a banking license and, with it, introduced a new feature: “Konto & Karte”.
-Its scale brought into focus what had been building for some time, the existing platform simply wasn’t designed to carry this kind of weight.
+Its scale brought into focus what had been building for some time.
+The existing platform simply wasn't designed to carry this kind of weight.

 Solution

 The new platform had one clear constraint: it had to feel continuous with what already existed.
 Users needed to recognize it as part of the same product family.
-This wasn't a rebrand, it was a modernization: same identity, stronger foundation, and the first real opportunity to do things properly from the start.
+This wasn't a rebrand.
+It was a modernization, same identity, stronger foundation, and the first real opportunity to do things properly from the start.

 Tokens & Color